andrewmiller0/textbook/README.md

 # Textbook
 ![Badge of Honor](https://img.shields.io/badge/Built%20at-Fullstack-green.svg?style=flat-square)
-> An online application for teacher SMS communication with parents and students
+> A web platform for teachers to communicate with parents via SMS messaging in an easy and organized way.

 ## Table of Contents